-So put these delicious, flavorful Peruvian Chicken Rice Bowls on your menu ASAP.
+Put these delicious, flavorful Peruvian Chicken Rice Bowls on your menu ASAP.
 You will be thanking yourself and your family/friends will be requesting this easy dinner again and again.

 Café Tips for making these Peruvian Chicken Rice Bowls

-- Try to find fairly uniform sized chicken breasts.
+- Try to find fairly uniform-sized chicken breasts.
 If you have large variances in weight, the breasts will be finished at different times.
-The recipe will still work but you’ll have to watch the chicken a little more carefully towards the end.
+The recipe will still work, but you'll have to watch the chicken a little more carefully towards the end.